-- Patients receiving end of life care, carers, those at risk of developing a long-term condition and those requiring advice on their diet, smoking and alcohol cessation and minor ailments.
-Where appropriate, patients were then signposted to the relevant service. - Smoking cessation advice was available from a local support group.
+Patients receiving end of life care, carers, those at risk of developing a long-term condition and those requiring advice on their diet, smoking and alcohol cessation and minor ailments.
+Where appropriate, patients were then signposted to the relevant service.

-The practice's uptake for the cervical screening programme was 82%, which was comparable to the CCG average of 83% and the national average of 81%.
+The practice's uptake for the cervical screening programme was 94%, which was above the CCG average of 83% and the national average of 81%.
 The practice also encouraged its patients to attend national screening programmes for bowel and breast cancer screening.
 There were failsafe systems in place to ensure results were received for all samples sent for the cervical screening programme.
 The practice also followed up women who were referred as a result of abnormal results.

 Childhood immunisation rates for the vaccinations given were comparable with CCG and national averages.
-For example, childhood immunisation rates for the vaccinations given to under two year olds ranged from 93% to 98% and five year olds from 88% to 98%.
+For example, childhood immunisation rates for the vaccinations given to under two year olds ranged from 91% to 97% and five year olds from 88% to 97%.